pchemguy/ChatGPTExploratoryPrompting/Technical/MetaPromptDemo.md

 ### Template generation

-Since the relevance of ChatGPT responses substantially depend on the quality of prompts, and because ChatGPT seems to be good at  transformative and creative writing tasks, it appears to be a natural question to see if ChatGPT can improve its own prompts.
-I decided to develop template:
+Given that the relevance of ChatGPT's responses largely depends on the quality of the prompts, and recognizing its strengths in transformative and creative writing tasks, it seems natural to ask whether ChatGPT can refine its own prompts.
+To explore this, I decided to develop a template:

 ```
 {INSTRUCTIONS}